Waqar Hasan: Personal life

 Waqar Hasan's family was of Kashmiri descent.
-He married Jamila Razaaq, the daughter of actress Sultana Razaaq, one of the earliest film actresses from India.
-Jamila is also the granddaughter of India’s first female film director, Fatima Begum, and the niece of Zubeida (the leading actress of India's first talkie film, Alam Ara), who was the younger sister of her mother Sultana.
+He married Jamila Razzaq, the daughter of actress Sultana Razzaq, one of the earliest film actresses from India.
+Jamila is also the granddaughter of India's first female film director, Fatma Begum, and the niece of Zubeida (the leading actress of India's first talkie film, Alam Ara), who was the younger sister of her mother Sultana.

 In 1954 Waqar moved from Lahore to work for the Pakistan Public Works Department in Karachi as a cinema inspector.
 In the early 1960s he went into business.
 In 1970, with his partner Abdul Majeed, he took over National Laboratories, a food testing facility, and turned it into the spice-manufacturing company National Foods Limited.
 In 2002, with the assistance of the cricket journalist Qamar Ahmed, he wrote For Cricket and Country: An Autobiography.

 Waqar died aged 87 on 10 February 2020 after suffering from illness for some years.
-The Pakistan Cricket Board expressed their sorrow, their chairman Ehsan Mani describing Waqar as "not only an outstanding cricketer but a thorough gentleman who set very high standards".
+The Pakistan Cricket Board expressed their sorrow, their chairman Ehsan Mani describing Waqar, as "not only an outstanding cricketer but a thorough gentleman who set very high standards".